jeetelongname/bww/README.md

 # BWW a wrapper for the [bitwarden cli tool](https://github.com/bitwarden/cli/)

-The bitwarden cli is not usable in its vanilla state. it needs to be wrapped. this project aims to do that (eventually)
+The bitwarden cli is not usable in its vanilla state. it needs to be wrapped. this project aims to do that (eventually).

 ## TODO Usage